flashnuke/wifi-deauth/README.md

 ### Misc notes
 * Check `ifconfig` to find the interface nickname
-* Should work for 5Ghz also, assuming the network interface supports it
+* Works for 2.4GHhz and 5Ghz
 * Beware that some access points have protections against this kind of attack and therefore it might not work on them

 ### Requirements